-Will changes be coming to White House correspondents' dinner
+Will changes be coming to White House correspondents' dinner?

 The White House Correspondents’ Dinner is DEAD as we know it.
 This was a total disaster and an embarrassment to our great Country and all that it stands for.
 FAKE NEWS is alive and well and beautifully represented on Saturday night!— Donald J. Trump (@realDonaldTrump) April 30, 2018

-The Hill is the only outlet so far to publicly end its participation in the annual gala but The New York Times reported that executives at CBS News were "dismayed" following the dinner and the network also considered dropping out of the dinner.
+The Hill is the only outlet so far this year to publicly end its participation in the annual gala but The New York Times reported that executives at CBS News were "dismayed" following the dinner and the network also considered dropping out of the dinner.